 Finally, the big D. With any private rental property, you often have to pay a sizeable deposit before you can move in.
 This is usually a month’s rent upfront, sometimes more.
 There is now a government run deposit protection scheme which ensures your deposit is kept safe, but this doesn’t guarantee it’s return in the event of any disputes.

-Is shared ownership better than renting?
+Is shared ownership worth it and better than renting?

 Quite simply, buying is often better than renting because each month you are paying towards the ownership of your own home.
+However you need to be aware of the process which will involves different costs including shared ownership solicitors fees, getting a shared ownership home buyers survey and removals.

 Most shared ownership homes are new build with modern fixtures and fittings so do not need much work.
 If you are the first owner, the property may have a warranty.
 This means that any faults will be rectified by the builders free of charge.
 Always query this with your housing association.